lkamat/Web-Scraping/README.md

 # Web-Scraping
-Web scraping Trump lies from Nytimes, WP, Politifact using Beautiful soup These notebooks scrape the html of artciles about Trump lies from websites like Nytimes, Washington Post, Politifact.
+Web scraping Trump lies from Nytimes, WP, Politifact using Beautiful soup Using Python and Beautiful soup, these  notebooks scrape the html of articles about Trump lies from websites like Nytimes, Washington Post, Politifact and saves the content to a csv file.
-Using Python and Beautiful soup, the scraped html can be save to a csv file using pandas.